ipfs/team-mgmt/OKR/PROJECT.md

   - `PX` - @??? - Onboard 2+ contributors to this Working Group
 - **Support and guide the IPFSConf planning and Content Curation**
   - `P0` - @daviddias - The IPFSConf is scheduled, announced and there is a CFP published.
-  - `PX` - @??? - Working Groups have their goals established for IPFSConf
+  - `PX` - @momack2 - Working Groups have their goals established for IPFSConf
-  - `PX` - @??? - The IPFS Org (Working Groups & Core Contributors) has a unified plan with goals for IPFSConf
+  - `PX` - @momack2 - The IPFS Org (Working Groups & Core Contributors) has a unified plan with goals for IPFSConf
 - **The IPFS Working Groups feel supported and they have the information they need to make the best decisions**
   - `P1` - @parkan - Ship the first IPFS User Quarterly Report.
 It documents achievements and demos of new capabilities
-  - `P0` - @??? - We gather, process and present metrics for the IPFS Project
+  - `P0` - @mikeal - We gather, process and present metrics for the IPFS Project
-  - `P1` - @??? - Working group roadmaps are solidified, presented, and used to chart Q1 and Q2 planning
+  - `P1` - @momack2 - Working group roadmaps are solidified, presented, and used to chart Q1 and Q2 planning
 - **The IPFS Community is supportive, responsive, and easy to get onboarded to**
   - `P1` - @daviddias - The Working Groups are listed on the IPFS Website (ref: ipfs/project#14)
-  - `P1` - @??? - Improve the onboarding experience successfully, which translates to seeing 3+ new contributors engaged per Working Group until the end of the Quarter
+  - `P1` - @mikeal - Improve the onboarding experience successfully, which translates to seeing 3+ new contributors engaged per Working Group until the end of the Quarter
   - `P1` - @parkan - Biweekly updates published to IPFS working groups highlighting patterns in top developer needs
   - `P2` - @parkan - Ship strategy document outlining tooling, pipeline, and management for collabs with the IPFS Project
   - `P2` - @parkan - 10 collab engagements result in valuable output for the wider community (feature, blog post, collaborative meeting, bug fix, etc)